At 80, Vermont’s Sen. Leahy ready to run impeachment trial

 Leahy “takes real care of his health,” said his former chief of staff Luke Albee.
 Albee predicted that the senator would be able to handle the job, adding, “He is 80 years old.
 I’m sure it will be a challenge.
 And if he’s not up to it, he’d say something.”

 Sanders and Shelby both said that they’d spoken to Leahy on Wednesday and that he seemed ready to plunge ahead.
-“He now knows 80 million Americans care deeply about his health,” Albee joked, referring to the votes that carried fellow Biden to his November defeat of Trump.
+“He now knows 80 million Americans care deeply about his health,” Albee joked, referring to the votes that carried Biden to his November defeat of Trump.

 Leahy will preside as Senate president pro tempore, a largely ceremonial post that usually goes to the majority party’s longest-serving member.
 It puts him third in the line of presidential succession.